Enerbunni/Color-Crushers-Source/README.md

 ### How to Play

 Go to the "Releases" page and download the ColorCrushers.zip file.
-Unzip it and run ColorCrushers.exe
+Unzip it and run "BeachHacks 2022.exe"

 ## Inspiration